-The CREST Nanotoxicity Center that consists of an interdisciplinary group of researchers from Chemistry, Physics, Biology and Engineering performs comprehensive investigations of nanomaterials that will strengthen the research infrastructure of Jackson State University.
+The CREST Nanotoxicity Center, which includes interdisciplinary researchers in Chemistry, Physics, Biology, and Engineering, performs comprehensive investigations of nanomaterials that will strengthen the research infrastructure of Jackson State University.
 The research projects include different aspects of the development and production of nanomaterials and investigations of their toxicity.
 There are five research subprojects:

 - Environment-Specific Issues in Nanoparticle Physics: Optical, Energy Transfer and Relaxation Processes.
+This project is directed by Dr. Tigran Shahbazyan and Dr. Serguei Goupalov.
 The project involves theoretical and computational investigations of optical, energy transfer, and carrier relaxation processes in metal and semiconductor nanoparticles in an external media, either homogeneous or comprised of individual biomolecules and biomolecule ensembles.
-Research activities aim at understanding of (i) energy transfer processes in plasmonic nanostructures, and (ii) effect of environment on relaxation processes in semiconductor nanocryslals.
+Research activities aim at understanding of (i) effect of environment on relaxation processes in nanoparticles, and (ii) energy transfer processes and optical response of nanoparticle-molecule and metal-seconductor nanoparticle systems.

-- Modeling and prediction of Physical Properties and Toxicity of Nanomaterials.
-This project will use methods of computational chemistry to characterize properties of nanomaterials.
-QSAR-like approaches will be developed to predict toxicity of such species.
-An analysis of molecular and physical parameters affecting toxicity will be performed.
+- Modeling and Prediction of Toxicity and Physical Properties of Nanomaterials.
+The project is directed by Dr. Jerzy Leszczynski and Dr. Danuta Leszczynska.
+This project uses methods of computational chemistry to characterize properties of nanomaterials.
+QSAR type of approaches will be developed to predict toxicity of such species.
+An analysis of molecular and physical parameters effecting toxicity will be performed.